 Are Dogs Pack Animals?

 How many times have you heard that dogs are pack animals?
 Propagated by autodidact reality television show business hosts, the term “pack animals” is used so often that most people don’t question it.
 It is ingrained in our social lexicon and used incorrectly.
-Many people recite parlance they hear in the grocery store isles, read on questionable blogs, see on reality TV shows or hear from their dog loving neighbor Joe.
+Many people recite parlance they hear in the grocery store aisles, read on questionable blogs, see on reality TV shows or hear from their dog-loving neighbor Joe.
 When in actuality, these “experts” offer nothing more than myth, hypothetical constructs and conventional wisdom.
 Dog behavior is a science.
-Cultural fog is deep surrounding some notions such as: dogs are pack animals, you must be a dog’s alpha, and dominance theory.
+Cultural fog is deep surrounding some notions such as dogs are pack animals, you must be a dog’s alpha and dominance theory.
 However, nothing could be further from the truth.

 Let’s examine the evidence and see what science has to say.
 Dr. Ian Dunbar has called dogs “loose, transitory associations” rather than packs.
 However, family members are much more appropriate.
 I wouldn’t call my son, daughter or family member submissive/dominant to me any more than I would claim they are members of my pack.
 They are members of my family.
 Regardless of similar DNA, dogs are not wolves just as humans are not bonobos or chimpanzees.